 Let’s begin with a look at the Lowa “Climate Control” insole.
 I’m a long-time user of after-market insoles for increasing walking comfort, and while the Lowa removable insoles are not top of the line, they were good enough that when my old pair had been pounded down to the depth of a sheet of notebook paper, I replaced them with a new set of the same insoles, ordered on-line directly from Lowa.
 That is something that is unique in my experience- being able to order original factory insoles for shoes that are years old; very impressive.
 Some time ago I vowed to never buy another pair of a well-known athletic shoe brand due to their horrible insoles.
 The shoes themselves still had a lot of wear left, but the crummy insoles wore out in a matter of weeks.
 I was told at their local factory store that it was not possible to obtain replacement insoles, and the style of shoes made after-market replacements difficult to fit.
 I felt cheated by the cheap materials in these expensive sneakers, and still haven’t bought another pair of that brand.
 There is little chance of that happening with Lowa quality shoes and boots, and easily obtainable original insoles.

-Lowa says "the seamless, waterproof GORE-TEX lining reduces hot spots."
+Lowa says “the seamless, waterproof GORE-TEX lining reduces hot spots.”
 A careful visual and tactile inspection of the shoe interior reveals that while not literally seamless, the few seams present, for example under the insole and high up on the well-padded tongue, are joined so well and so flat, that no raised, rough or potentially irritating surfaces are apparent.
 After examining my years-old Renegade Lo shoes I have to conclude that the seamless construction of the Renegade II is very similar, if not identical, to that of the older model.
-Both the older model and this new model have seamless construction, and I have never had a seam in my well-worn shoes cause a hot spot.
+Both the older model and this new model have a seamless construction, and I have never had a seam in my well-worn shoes cause a hot spot.
 Like trying to prove a negative, it is not possible to definitively state that this way of internally mating materials prevents hot spots, but it seems only reasonable to conclude that, it in all likelihood, it is at least a factor in eliminating hot spots when wearing these shoes.

-The interior side of the tongue is well padded and the gussets connecting the tongue to the body of the shoe are of sturdy construction and extend high enough along the tongue to keep out water until you wade in ankle deep.
+The interior side of the tongue is well padded and the gussets connecting the tongue to the body of the shoe are of sturdy construction and extend high enough along the tongue to keep out water until you wade in ankle-deep.
 The lacing has been changed from D-ring type, which has served me adequately for a lot of miles.
-The current Derby style lacing promises to ensure great customized fit for a wider variety of feet.
+The current Derby style lacing promises to ensure a great customized fit for a wider variety of feet.
 As with the D-rings, the Derby style lacing looks to be entirely adequate to keep you from walking out of your shoes under all but the most unusual, extreme circumstances.